umar-khalilov/blog_app/README.md

 Enjoy it!

-## Installation
+## Requirements

 You need install Docker: 23.0.1 and Docker Compose: v2.15.1 or latest version and type commands in CLI at the root directory of project.
-In Windows OS there may be problems with the makefile.
-Then you can type docker commands.
+In Windows OS there may be problems with the makefile, but you can type docker commands.

 ## Running the app